network administration degree

 Earning Potential

 Network administrators are well paid.
-According to the US Bureau of Labor Statistics, the median annual salary for network and computer systems administrators is $80,600 and climbing.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for network and computer systems administrators is $80,600 and climbing.
 This is much higher than the $45,760 median wage for all occupations.

 Curriculum in a Network Administration Degree